yizhang96/yizhang96.github.io/about.md

 title: About me
 ---

 Hi!
 I’m a PhD student in Psychology at USC.
 I work with [Leor Hackel](https://www.hackellab.org).
-I’m broadly interested in the nature of emotion and morality, and how they shape how we interact with other humans.
+I’m broadly interested how emotion shapes social connection and wellbeing.
 My research uses a multi-method approach, using tools such as quantitative survey, psychophysiological task, and social network analysis.

 Before graduate school, I received my B.A. in Psychology and Philosophy from NYU where I studied the effect of partisan identity on fake news perception and prejudice expression in Jay Van Bavel and Jon Freeman’s labs.
 Then, I worked as a lab manager at Columbia in Kevin Ochsner’s lab, where I studied person perception and emotion regulation across the brain, dyadic, and social network levels.